-The Board of Directors has a policy to encourage Independent Directors to organize a Non-executive Meeting, at least once a year, without participation by the Executive Director and corporate executives, in order to consider and discuss managerial issues, or the issues of their interest.
+The Board of Directors has a policy to encourage Independent Directors to organize a Non-executive Meeting, at least once a year, without participation by the Executive Director and Corporate Executives, in order to consider and discuss managerial issues, or the issues of their interest.
 Minutes of every Non-executive Meeting are submitted to the President and Executive Chairman (CEO), and the Board of Directors for attention.

-The non-executive directors are provided an opportunity by the Board of Directors to regularly hold meetings amongst themselves as deemed necessary.
+The Board of Directors provides opportunities for non-executive directors to hold regular meetings among themselves without the presence of management as deemed necessary.
 Reports of such meetings shall always be sent to the President and Executive Chairman and to the Board of Directors' meeting for acknowledgement.

-In 2023, independent directors held 1 meeting among themselves without any management participation.
-Every independent director participated in the Meeting.
+In 2024, independent directors and non-executive directors held 1 meeting among themselves without any management participation.
+Every independent director and non-executive directors participated in the Meeting.

-In 2023, (according to tenure from April 2022 to April 2023) the Board of Directors held 14 meeting.
-There were 2 onsite meetings and 12 online meetings.
-The attendance of each director as stated in the Chart displaying Directors' and Executives' position, remuneration, share-owning and meeting attendance on page 113-114 of Annual Registration Statement/Annual Report 2023 (Form 56-1 One Report).
-Each director had attended more than 96.99% of all Board meetings.
+In 2024, (according to tenure from April 2023 to April 2024) the Board of Directors held 13 meeting.
+There were 1 onsite meetings and 12 online meetings.
+The attendance of each director as stated in the Chart displaying Directors' and Executives' position, remuneration, share-owning and meeting attendance on page 111 of Annual Registration Statement/Annual Report 2024 (Form 56-1 One Report).
+Each director had attended more than 92.31% of all Board meetings.